Introduction to Arius

 Meletius did not care because he was particularly critical of the Bishop of Alexandria, Peter, who not only had gone into hiding during Diocletian’s persecution, but who also was very lenient about allowing apostates back into the Church.
 It didn’t matter that Peter sent letters to Christians in prison giving them encouragement or that he undertook severe penances for the sake of the Church suffering during that time.

 At any rate, after the Eastern Emperor Galerius and Maximinus resumed the persecution of Christians in 308 a.d. in the East, Bishop Peter did suffer martyrdom (in 311 a.d.) and at the same Church where St. Mark also suffered martyrdom, the Church at Baucalis.
-(Tradition holds that he was the very last Christian martyred during the persecutions of Diocletian and Galerius.)
+(Tradition holds that Bishop Peter was the very last Christian martyred during the persecutions of Diocletian and Galerius.)
 After Bishop Peter’s death many African bishops wrote letters demanding that Meletius stop ordaining.

 Bishop Achillas of Alexandria

 Succeeding Peter as the new Bishop of Alexandria was Achillas, who welcomed all the priests previously ordained by Meletius and “normalized” their ordinations.
 That normalization included the previously excommunicated Arius.
 And Arius received the pulpit of the prestigious Church of the Baucalis!
 There he enjoyed the presence of an audience where he preached his views on the nature of Christ, and he also began promoting himself as the next bishop.
-Achillas died in 313 a.d. and the man selected as his successor was named Alexander.
+Achillas died in 313 a.d. and the man selected as his successor was not Arius but a priest named Alexander.